Image to CSS Gradient Generator

 What is a Gradient in Design?

 In digital design, a gradient is a gradual blend of two or more colors.
 Unlike a solid color block, a gradient creates a transition that can add depth, dimension, and visual interest to a user interface.
 Gradients can be linear (progressing in a straight line), radial (radiating from a central point), or conic (rotating around a center point).
-They have seen a massive resurgence in modern web design, moving from the subtle "web 2.0" shine of the late 2000s to bold, vibrant, high-contrast blends used by major brands like Instagram and Spotify.
+As covered in the MDN CSS gradient documentation, they have seen a massive resurgence in modern web design, moving from the subtle "web 2.0" shine of the late 2000s to bold, vibrant, high-contrast blends used by major brands like Instagram and Spotify.
+If you want to build a full color palette from scratch to pair with your gradients, our palette generator can help.

 Gradients are powerful because they can create a sense of movement and atmosphere.
 A "foggy" gradient can suggest morning light, while a sharp, angled gradient can create a modern, edgy feel.
 By extracting gradients directly from images, designers can ensure their backgrounds and UI elements perfectly match the mood and tone of their visual content.